 - The Hofburg palace cluster: covers the imperial apartments, Spanish riding school, imperial treasury, Albertina museum and staterooms, national library and the beautiful pedestrianized center with Stephansdom cathedral…

 - The half-ring cluster: a walk around part of the large boulevard that encircles the old town.
-It covers Parliament, the Rathaus, the natural history and art history museums, the Stadtpark, Heldenplatz, Staatsoper…
+It covers Parliament, the Rathaus, the natural history and art history museums, the Stadtpark city park, Heldenplatz square, Staatsoper…

-- The Belvedere cluster: the upper and lower palaces, gardens, nearby galleries, botanic garden, Karlskirche, the fountain and Russian memorial at Schwarzenbergplatz…
+- The Belvedere cluster: the upper and lower palaces, gardens, nearby galleries, botanic garden, Karlskirche church, the fountain and Russian memorial at Schwarzenbergplatz…

 - The Prater cluster: the park, the entertainment complex, Madame Tussaud and the Riesenrad giant ferris wheel…

-If you’re planning to travel around on the excellent public transport system, get a network travel pass.
-They are extremely good value for money and the public subways, buses, trams and city trains are clean, fast, on time (usually), frequent and get you just about anywhere you’re likely to want to go.
+If you’re planning to travel around on that excellent public transport system, get a network travel pass.
+They represent extremely good value for money and the public subways, buses, trams and city trains are clean, fast, on time (usually), frequent and get you just about anywhere you’re likely to want to go.

-Many attractions sell the famous Mozart balls and other marzipan chocolates as souvenirs.
-You can usually find the same chocolates in the supermarkets for a fraction of the price.
+- Many attractions sell the famous Mozart balls and other marzipan chocolates as souvenirs.
+The everyday supermarkets like Billa and Spar stock the same chocolates and packaging for a fraction of the price.

 - These same supermarkets are cheaper than you might expect for a capital city in a rich country.
 Pop in for drinks and takeaway snacks.